1. What Is the Work of Managing Mankind?

 Excerpted from “God’s Work and Man’s Practice” in The Word Appears in the Flesh

-Such is the management of God: to hand mankind over to Satan—a mankind that doesn’t know what God is, what the Creator is, how to worship God, or why it is necessary to submit to God—and allow Satan to corrupt him.
+Such is the management of God: to hand mankind over to Satan—a mankind that does not know what God is, what the Creator is, how to worship God, or why it is necessary to submit to God—and allow Satan to corrupt him.
 Step by step, God then recovers man from the hands of Satan, until man fully worships God and rejects Satan.
 This is God’s management.
 This may sound like a mythical tale, and it may seem perplexing.
-People feel like this is a mythical story because they have no inkling of how much has happened to man over the past several thousand years, much less do they know how many stories have occurred in the expanse of this universe.
+People feel like this is a mythical story because they have no inkling of how much has happened to man over the past several thousand years, much less do they know how many stories have occurred in the cosmos and the firmament.
 And furthermore, that is because they cannot appreciate the more astonishing, more fear-inducing world that exists beyond the material world, but which their mortal eyes prevent them from seeing.
 It feels incomprehensible to man because man has no understanding of the significance of God’s salvation of mankind or the significance of the work of His management, and does not comprehend how God ultimately wishes mankind to be.
 Is it to be utterly uncorrupted by Satan, like Adam and Eve were?
 No!
 The purpose of God’s management is to gain a group of people who worship God and submit to Him.
 Although these people have been corrupted by Satan, they no longer see Satan as their father; they recognize the repulsive face of Satan and reject it, and they come before God to accept God’s judgment and chastisement.
 They come to know what is ugly and how it contrasts with that which is holy, and to recognize the greatness of God and the evil of Satan.
 A mankind such as this will no longer work for Satan, or worship Satan, or enshrine Satan.
 This is because they are a group of people who have truly been gained by God.
-This is the significance of God’s management of mankind.
+This is the significance of God’s work of managing mankind.

 Excerpted from “Man Can Only Be Saved Amidst God’s Management” in The Word Appears in the Flesh